 Financial advice to clients: Financial certification is legally required for representatives advising clients on investment matters.
-This training adds great value to the MAPFRE sales network by providing outting-edge, complete and practical knowledge that will significantly help sales efforts related with savings and investments.
-The program of studies includes 280 hours and the degree obtained allows holders to give Financial Advice to clients according to the Markets in Financial Instruments Directive (MFID II) and the Spanish National Securities and Exchange Commission (CNMV), MAPFRE ESPANA collaborates with two different financial institutions, as the CNMV demands: For employees, the training provider is the Fundación de Estudios Financieros (Financial Studies Foundation, FEF) and the certifier is the Institute Español de Analistas Financieros (Spanish Institute of Financial Analysts, IEAF), which examines and therefore issues official certification; for self-employed representatives, the training provider is Santander Financial Institute (SANFI), which examines and issues official certification.
-At the end of 2021, MAPFRE had 659 certified self-employed representatives of the total number of people authorized for distribution, according to MAPFRE Inversión Sociedad de Valores.
+This training adds great value to the MAPFRE sales network by providing cutting-edge, complete and practical knowledge that will significantly help sales efforts related with savings and investments.
+The program of studies includes 280 hours and the degree obtained allows holders to give Financial Advice to dients according to the Markets in Financial Instruments Directive (MFID II) and the Spanish National Securities and Exchange Commission (CNMV).
+MAPFRE ESPAÑA collaborates with two different financial institutions, as the CNMV demands: For employees, the training provider is the Fundación de Estudios Financial Studies Foundation, FEF) and the certifier is the Institute Dispañol de Analistas Financiace (Spanish Institute of Financial Analysts, IEAF), which examines and therefore issues official certification; for self-employed representatives of the total number of people authorized for distribution, according to MAPFRE Inversión Sociedad de Valores.